 Nicole obtained her Master of Science degree from the University of Manitoba in 1998 with a focus on arctic botany.
 She did her graduate work in Churchill, Manitoba on gravel pit restoration.
-In 1993, Nicole moved to Churchill were she resided until 2000.
-During this time she continued to work on site recovery with Manitoba Hydro on the Churchill River Weir project, the Town of Churchill with their town site beautification strategies and as Research and Education Coordinator at the Churchill Northern Studies Centre.
+In 1993, Nicole moved to Churchill where she resided until 2000.
+During this time, she continued to work on site recovery with Manitoba Hydro on the Churchill River Weir project, the Town of Churchill with their town site beautification strategies and as Research and Education Coordinator at the Churchill Northern Studies Centre.

 Nicole volunteers at CKUW campus community radio at the University of Winnipeg where she hosts ‘The Electric Chair’.
 She lives in Winnipeg with her husband Cain, their son Eli, a black lab named Dozer and a little Boston terrier poodle cross named Dot.